ADVERTISEMENT

 Casio Celviano AP-470 – All About Design

-The Casio AP-470 offers the best price/performance ratio just below the €1000 mark – given case design is important in addition to playing feel and sound.
+The Casio AP-470 offers the best price-to-performance ratio just below the $1,000 mark.
+It’s an excellent choice if you value case design as well as playing feel and sound.

 Affiliate Links